 The Council nominates four of its City Councillors as trustees of the Dukes Playhouse Ltd. There is no ultimate controlling party, however.
-Payment of revenue grant support totalling £145.2K was made to the company in 2013/14 for its core activities, i.e. to promote and advance artistic and aesthetic education and the public appreciation of the arts and manage a theatre, which is at the service of the whole community.
+Payment of revenue grant support totalling £150.2K was made to the company in 2015/16 for its core activities, i.e. to promote and advance artistic and aesthetic education and the public appreciation of the arts and manage a theatre, which is at the service of the whole community.
 This included the provision of grant in lieu of rent free Council accommodation to the value of £12.5K.
+A further revenue grant of £7K was made during 2015/16 to assist the company in completing specialist architectural work to prepare a bid for capital grant funding to Arts Council England.
+In addition, the Council also provided revenue grant totalling

-In addition, the Council also provided grant totalling £4.3K in its role as Accountable Body for the Arts Council England funding towards the 2013/14 Light Up Lancaster Programme.
+£64.8K in its role as Accountable body for the Arts Council England funding towards the 2015/16 Light Up Lancaster Programme.
 The Youth Arts Centre occupies a former church, which is also owned by the Council.
 The company maintains the building and pays an annual rent of £8K to the Council in respect of this.

-The Council nominates one of its Councillors onto the Board of Heysham Mossgate (Community Facilities) Company Ltd. There is no ultimate controlling party, however.
-The Council provided grant totalling £15.5K in its role as Accountable Body for the Take Pride Community Funding for facility improvements during 2013/14.
+The Council nominates one of its Councillors onto the Board of Heysham Mossgate (Community Facilities) Company Ltd. There is no ultimate controlling party, however and the Council made no financial support to the company during 2015/16.
 The principal activity of the company is the development of community facilities in the Mossgate area of Heysham on a non-profit making basis.